augustl/path-travel-agent/README.md

     private final String path;
     private final String method;
     private final String accept;
-    public MyReq(String path, String method, String accept) {
+    // Only getPath() is used by the system - other fields are metadata for yourself. public MyReq(String path, String method, String accept) {
         this.path = path;
         this.method = method;